bgd-labs/aave-proposals/src/AaveV2FreezeReserves_20230627/TUSD-V2-Freeze-Reserve.md

 ## Specification

-This AIP will call freezeReserve() method from the Aave V2 Pool Configurator contract for the following assets: 1INCH, ENS, LINK, MKR, SNX & UNI
+This AIP will call freezeReserve() method from the Aave V2 Pool Configurator contract for TUSD.

 ```solidity
 contract AaveV2FreezeReserves_20230627 is IProposalGenericExecutor {